Mastiff (English Mastiff) vs Maremma Sheepdog: Complete Comparison (2026)

 Health and Lifespan Comparison

 Mastiff (English Mastiff) has a typical lifespan of 6-10 years, while Maremma Sheepdog lives approximately 11-13 years.
 Health profiles differ significantly between these dogs.
-Mastiff (English Mastiff) is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Maremma Sheepdog faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Mastiff (English Mastiff) is predisposed to joint and skeletal conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Maremma Sheepdog faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
 Mastiff (English Mastiff) has 3 documented predispositions compared to 2 for Maremma Sheepdog, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health